The Australian Physiography

 The Marine Biodiversity

-Some of the most common species include the flathead, cobbler, Murray cod, and Australian bass.
-It is bound to come as surprise for many, but invertebrates make up 96 percent of the 200,000 odd Australian animals.
-Furthermore, 90 percent of these invertebrates are believed to be endemic to Australia.
+More than 4,400 species of fish are found in the waterways of Australia.
+Common species include the flathead, cobbler, Murray cod, and Australian bass.
+It may surprise many to learn that invertebrates make up 96 percent of Australia's roughly 200,000 animal species.
+Furthermore, 90 percent of those invertebrates are believed to be endemic to Australia.